 To the historic streets of Halifax and hear authentic tales of fortress city and the Maritime misfortunes it holds.
 What better way than to see the rich heritage and sites up close and personal with a guide.
-You'll learn the historical, cultural, political, and military significance of Halifax's top landmarks, as well as more modern locales and some hidden gems that is only known by the staff at Blue Diamond Tours.
+You'll learn the historical, cultural, political, and military significance of Halifax's top landmarks, as well as more modern locales and some hidden gems that is only known by the staff at Nova Scotia Van Tours.

 We'll depart directly from the cruise pavilion and up Terminal Road towards Hollis St and point out the historic Westin Hotel and VIA train station.